kexiZeroing/kexiZeroing.github.io/src/blog/start-js-stack-project.md

 Then it leaves us with the decision about how to style things.
 This is where shadcn/ui comes into the picture.
 It's not a component library, but more of a code registry where you can copy/paste/modify the code to your content.
 It's **built with Tailwind and Radix**. `shadcn/ui` is a collection of reusable components that can be copied and pasted into your apps.
 Every component can be installed separately.
 It also provides a CLI that can be used to easily import components into your project, as simple as `npx shadcn@latest add card`.

 If you want a different theme, just go Shadcn "themes" -> "Customize" and click "Copy code", repalce everything in the `@layer base` in `global.css`.
+And you should check out [tweakcn](https://tweakcn.com), which comes with a set of pre-built themes that you can use to customize your project.

 ```sh
 # start at an empty directory (it will help you to create a Next.js project)